largescale-dfss/manual/README.md

 Given our description above, there are four parts to our system:

+- `Concept Demo`
 - `Django file custom storage`
 - `RPCs Server & Client`
 - `Manager`
 - `Distributed File System`

+### Overall process

+There is a `concept-demo` app that uses `Django file custom storage` to communicate with a `Manager`.
+The Django file custom storage is in charge of sending data to the manager, and receiving data from it using RPC.
+The manager is the component that communicates with `Distributed File System`: the name node and the data nodes through RPC.
+It also saves the files in the right data nodes, and retrieves the files from them.

 ### How to run this application